PSalant726/Nformd/README.md

 Users can follow and be followed by other users.
 These relationships are stored in their own `followings` table in the database.
 The `followings` table is a join table that joins followees to their followers (joins users back to users) from a `follower_id` column to a `followee_id` column.

-Followings are maintained on the frontend in the `FollowingStore`.
+Followings are maintained on the front end in the `FollowingStore`.
 Because viewing another user's profile page enables a Follow/Unfollow toggle button, these relationships can quickly be created and destroyed.
 The users total follows and total followers are displayed directly above the button, and the totals are continuously updated in real time.

 ![follow button screenshot](./app/assets/images/follow_button_unfollowed.png)